vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/best-practice-explained.md

 ## Evolution of governance processes

 As governance evolves, some policy statements can’t or shouldn’t be controlled by automated tooling.
 Other policies will result in effort by the IT Security team and the on-premises Identity Management team over time.
-To help mitigate new risks as they arise, the Cloud Governance team will oversee the following processes.
+To help manage new risks as they arise, the Cloud Governance team will oversee the following processes.

 **Adoption acceleration**: The Cloud Governance team has been reviewing deployment scripts across multiple teams.
 They maintain a set of scripts that serve as deployment templates.
 Those templates are used by the cloud adoption and DevOps teams to define deployments more quickly.
 Each of those scripts contains the necessary requirements to enforce a number of governance policies, with no additional effort from cloud adoption engineers.
 As the curators of these scripts, the Cloud Governance team can more quickly implement policy changes.
 As a result of script curation, the Cloud Governance team is seen as a source of adoption acceleration.
 This creates consistency among deployments, without strictly forcing adherence.